What is Fornication?

 by Pastor Matthew Norville, Sr.

-Some people have tried to limit the definition of fornication to only one specific sexual act (intercourse) and say that you can participate in any other kind of sexual activity other than this one specific act and you are not committing fornication.
+Some people have tried to limit the definition of fornication to only one specific sexual act (intercourse) and say that you can participate in any other kind of sexual activity outside of marriage other than this one specific act and you are not committing fornication.
 But that is not the way that the Bible uses the word fornication.
 Any kind of sexual activity or touching outside of marriage is fornication according to the Word of God.

 I Corinthians 7:1–2 says,